Efficient Fine-Grained Guidance for Diffusion Model Based Symbolic Music Generation: Experiments

 \subsubsection{Dataset}

-We use the POP909 dataset \citep{wang2020pop909} for training and evaluation.
+We use the POP909 dataset \cite{wang2020pop909} for training and evaluation.
 This dataset consists of 909 MIDI pieces of pop songs, each containing lead melodies, chord progression, and piano accompaniment tracks.
-We exclude 29 pieces that are in triple meter, leaving 880 pieces for our experiments.
+We exclude 29 pieces that are in triple meter.
 90\% of the data are used to train our model, and the remaining 10\% are used for evaluation.
 In the training process, we split all the midi pieces into 4-measure non-overlapping segments (corresponding to $L=64$ under the resolution of a 16th note), which in total generates 15761 segments in the entire training set.
+Training and sampling details are provided in Appendix~\ref{appendix:training and sampling details}.